-These assumed ship receiver specifications are set out below with the objective to obtain minimum SNR for a good OFDM demodulation (4-QAM, 16-QAM or 64-QAM).TABLE 6
+These assumed ship receiver specifications are set out below with the objective to obtain minimum SNR for a good OFDM demodulation (4-QAM, 16-QAM or 64-QAM).

+The ship's NAVDAT receiver must receive the 2 international NAVDAT frequencies:

+500 kHz and 4 226 kHz but also the MF and HF frequency band in scan mode, see Table 6 below.

+TABLE 6